-For more than 70 years, Donjon Recycling facility on Arthur Kill Road has been a Staten Island landmark.
+For decades, the Donjon Recycling facility on Arthur Kill Road has been a Staten Island landmark.

 As World War II drew to a close, a large number of seagoing vessels were retired from service and slated for dismantling and salvage.
 Donjon’s facility began operations to answer that need, and continues in the business of scrapping barges and other vessels to this day.

-Needs have changed over the decades, and under General Manager James Witte, Donjon’s capabilities have grown to answer those needs.
+Needs have changed over the decades, and Donjon’s capabilities have grown to answer those needs.
 The Staten Island facility now offers full-service ferrous and non-ferrous scrap metal capabilities.

 In 2007, Donjon Recycling also expanded to a second location in Dover, New Jersey, taking over the former Conca & Maviglia (C&M) Metals facility.
 In Dover as in Staten Island, Donjon offers both full-service scrap metal recycling for both homeowners and businesses.

 In addition, Donjon has now expanded to feature a wholesale trade division in which we act as a clearinghouse for a network of other dealer facilities to both domestic and international markets.